[Updated September 9, 2021]

 4. Vogel State Park

-With several adventurous hiking trails winding throughout the landscape, you’ll be encompassed in the beauty of the colorful autumn foliage.
+With several adventurous hiking trails winding throughout the landscape, you’ll be thoroughly encompassed in the beauty of the colorful autumn foliage.

 For an easy hike where you can take in the gorgeous views, the 1.1-mile Trahlyta Lake Trail follows along the shoreline and eventually leads you to the impressive cascades of Trahlyta Falls.